arnaudrenaud/compeng-articles-cheatsheets-courses/articles/ways-to-improve-beginners/README.md

 You might want to improve the performance of an algorithm, for instance by replacing a loop with a regular expression.

-Is the performance gain valuable to the user in real-world conditions, with realistic data?
+Is the performance gain valuable to the user in real-world conditions, with actual data?
 Is the gain offset by a potential loss in code readability?

 A lot of time, micro-optimizations are not worth it.